Passionfruit Sponge Cake

 Approx. 3 teaspoons boiling water

-- Use an electric mixer with a whisk attachment on medium speed to whisk the eggs in a medium bowl until frothy.
-Add the sugar a spoonful at a time, whisking well between each addition, until the mixture is very thick and pale (this will take about 8 minutes).
+- Use an electric mixer with a whisk attachment on medium-high speed to whisk the eggs in a medium bowl until frothy.
+Add the sugar a spoonful at a time, whisking well between each addition, until the mixture is very thick and pale and the sugar has dissolved (this will take about 8 minutes).
 Lift the whisk out of the mixture and draw a figure eight, if the trail stays on the surface long enough for you to finish drawing then the mixture is ready.
 If not, continue to whisk for a further minutes and then test again.

-- Heat the milk and butter in a small saucepan over medium heat just until the butter melts.
+- Meanwhile, heat the milk and butter in a small saucepan over medium heat until the butter melts and the mixture is almost simmering.
 Remove from the heat.
-Sift the flour and cornflour together over the egg mixture.
-Immediately pour the warm milk mixture down the side of the bowl and whisk again with the electric mixer briefly, until the flour mixture is just incorporated (be careful not to overmix).
+Pour the hot milk mixture down the side of the bowl with the egg mixture.
+Quickly sift the flour and cornflour together over the egg mixture and then immediately whisk again with the electric mixer briefly, until the flour mixture is just incorporated (make sure there is no flour caught at the bottom of the bowl and be careful not to overmix).

 - You will need about 5 large passionfruit for this recipe.